tensorlang/tensorlang/README.md

-# Tensorlang, a powerful, easy to use language for machine learning
+# Tensorlang, a differentiable programming language based on TensorFlow

 Our goal is to define a programming language for large-scale computational networks (e.g. deep neural nets) that is faster, more powerful, and enjoyable to use.